Certificate in Humanitarian and Compassionate Considerations Class

 Device: While accessible on smartphones and tablets, we recommend using a laptop or desktop computer for a better learning experience.

-This program/course does not require approval by the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.
-As such, PTIB did not review the program/course.
+This program/course does not require approval by the Private Training Institutions Regulatory Unit (PTIRU) of the British Columbia Ministry of Post-Secondary Education and Future Skills.
+As such, PTIRU did not review the program/course.

 Submit Enquiry Form